Tirunallar Dharbaranyeswarar Temple: Legend

 As per Hindu legend, the ruler of the region asked a shepherd to provide milk to the temple daily.
-The shepherd was a staunch devotee of Shiva and he was happily providing the quota of milk to the temple for ablution of the presiding deity.
-The government's headman who was living close to the temple asked the shepherd to give the milk he is offering to the temple to him and threatened him not to reveal this to the king.
-At a later point, the temple priest informed the king that the temple was not receiving the milk from the shepherd.
-The king wanted to punish the shepherd and asked him the reason for disobeying his order.
-Out of fear of the headman, the shepherd remained silent, which angered the king further.
-He ordered the shepherd to be slaughtered.
-The shepherd was praying to Shiva to relieve him off the punishment.
-When he was about to be slaughtered, Shiva stopped it with his trident.
-Following the legend, the altar (balipeetam) of the temple is slightly away from the axis of the flagstaff and the central shrine.
+The shepherd was a staunch devotee of Shiva and happily provided milk for ablution of the presiding deity.
+The government's headman, who lived close to the temple, coerced the shepherd to give the milk to him, instead of the temple, without the knowledge of the king.
+Once, the temple priest informed the king that the temple was not receiving the milk from the shepherd.
+The king asked the shepherd the reason for disobeying his order.
+Out of fear of the headman, the shepherd remained silent, which angered the king.
+He ordered the shepherd to be killed.
+The shepherd prayed to Shiva to relieve him of the punishment.
+Shiva stopped the punishment with his trident.
+Following the legend, the altar (bali pitham) of the temple is slightly away from the axis of the flagstaff and the central shrine.

-As per another legend, Nala was ruling this region full of tropical grass locally called Darba after which the place came to be known as Darbaranyam (Aranyam indicates forest while Darba is a grass).
+As per another legend, Nala was ruling this region, full of tropical grass locally called Darba after which the place came to be known as Darbaranyam ("forest of Darba").
 Every person is afflicted by the movement of planet Saturn, which is believed to create negative effects on the lives of people.
 Nala was also afflicted by the planetary movement of Saturn on a day when he skipped standard practices of cleanliness.
 He is believed to have resided in the temple to get himself off the curses of Shani, the planet Saturn.
 He prayed to Shiva and wanted him to protect all the devotees afflicted with Shani to be protected when they visit the temple.
 Following the legend, people afflicted take a holy dip with oil in Nala theertham, the temple tank and wear black dress.